-A few men involved in plural marriage had married young brides in the days before the Manifesto.
+A few men involved in plural marriage had married young brides in the final years before the Manifesto was issued.
 These were often inspired by John Taylor's dying conviction that plural marriage was the New and Everlasting Covenant.
 These few men believed the requirement to enter into plural marriage could never righteously be taken from the earth.